When you buy something through one of the links on our site, we may earn an affiliate commission.

 If you just bought your shoes and they are a little tight, try different ways of breaking them in and see if that helps.

 There are some ways to try to maximize the stretch of your climbing shoes, but if you’ve been climbing in your shoes for a while then I wouldn’t expect them to become much more comfortable.
 If general discomfort, not tightness, is the issue then you can always wear socks with your climbing shoes.

-Or, maybe your current climbing shoes are just too tight.
-If so, you can’t go wrong with any of the options above.
+If everything fails, maybe your current climbing shoes are just too tight.
+If so, you can’t go wrong with any of the shoes listed above.
 They truly are some of the most comfortable climbing shoes available today.